 To further enrich your experience, you can join MD's "Moron Nation" community and post comments, follow other users, collect achievements, create a Moron Nation Citizen License, and more.
 It's the most fun you can have wasting your time browsing a site that currently has less relevance than a dead Twitter account with no followers, yet is literally older than virtually the entire Internet as you know it today.

 Over the next few months, MD will also simultaneously launch old, lost content.
-Along with stimulating the bowels of creativity to ensure fresh material makes its way to the proverbial colon, I'll also be uploading forgotten pieces going as far back as 2002, long before your parents started charging you rent.
+Along with stimulating the bowels of creativity to ensure fresh material makes its way to the proverbial colon, we'll also be uploading forgotten pieces going as far back as 2002, long before your parents started charging you rent.
 Site design and tweaks are still underway as the current index page is a temporary placeholder and menus are somewhat troublesome on tablet devices.
-Contact me if you've discovered a bug and if you're interested in contributing content or writing, send me some sample work to snort.
+Contact us if you've discovered a bug and if you're interested in contributing content or writing, send me some sample work to snort.

 Welcome back to Mental Discharge.
 We're glad you're here.